What you can expect from us

 Encouraging Medical Students into Psychiatry

 One of the aims of our clinical psychiatry course is to encourage our students to become psychiatrists.
 The most important method that we use to achieve this aim is trying to deliver an excellent course, with excellent placements.
 We are continually improving our course, with the help of regular face-face feedback sessions with the students.
-We have a two-monthly Undergraduate Teaching Committee Meeting where we maintain and plan developments of our clinical course.
+We have a regular Undergraduate Teaching Committee Meeting where we maintain and plan developments of our clinical course.
 This is open to all professionals involved in teaching Cambridge medical students, and has representation from the medical students and the trainee psychiatrists.
-If you would be interested in attending and/or receiving minutes, please contact our Psychiatry Specialty Director, Dr Paul Wilkinson.
+If you would be interested in attending and/or receiving minutes, please contact our Psychiatry Specialty Director, Dr Graham Murray.

 We have set up a number of initiatives to encourage medical students: